ShipraShriparn/Remainder-Management/README.md

 Requirements:

-Download and Install any local web server such as XAMPP.
+Download and Install any local web server such as XAMPP.<br>
 Download the above code<br> <br>

 System Installation/Setup: